Shortcut Stabilized Whipped Cream

 My favorite way to stabilize whipped cream is with pudding mix.
 It’s simple, quick, and requires only easy-to-find ingredients.

 A potential downside is the hint of pudding flavor.
 I personally love the hint of vanilla–almost like ice cream.
 If you don’t like pudding though, you might want to reduce the amount used, or skip this recipe.
+You could also try other pudding mixes (such as a white chocolate) for a slightly different flavor.

 Another item to note is that because the pudding mix helps the heavy whipping cream whip up so quickly, there is less time to aerate the mixture.
 This means the whipped cream is more dense than a typical batch of whipped cream.
 The recipe yield is also less than a standard recipe for whipped cream.